Lalitsh03/upscaling-illusion/README.md

 | RTX 4000 (2022) | $850 (-6%) |
 | RTX 5000 (2025) | $1,057 (+24%) |

 So while raw performance roughly doubled, you are paying 1.4× more in real purchasing power to get there.
-AMD moved in the opposite direction — inflation-adjusted flagship prices fell ~18% while native PPD improved by ~1.7×.
+AMD moved in the opposite direction as their inflation-adjusted flagship prices fell ~18% while native PPD improved by ~1.7×.

 ![Price Trend Chart](data/processed/chart_price_analysis.png)

 ### Generational leaps are getting smaller in raw terms

 The RTX 4000 → RTX 5000 native PPD improvement (~26%) was the smallest single-generation jump in the dataset.
-CPUs and GPUs grew at roughly comparable rates in raw terms — but GPU manufacturers leaned into AI features to make each generation feel more significant than the silicon alone justified.
+CPUs and GPUs grew at roughly comparable rates in raw terms but GPU manufacturers leaned into AI features to make each generation feel more significant than the silicon alone justified.

 ![CPU vs GPU Trajectory](data/processed/chart_cpu_gpu_analysis.png)

 ### The AMD brand halo story is more complicated than it first appears

-AMD CPU share peaked at ~50% in 2021 — its strongest position in a decade.
+AMD CPU share peaked at ~50% in 2021 which was its strongest position in a decade.
 At that same moment, AMD GPU share hit its **lowest point (~18%)**.
 No immediate halo effect.

 But the story does not end there.
 AMD GPU share recovered every single year after 2021: